cambiotraining/hpc-intro-sanger/03-lsf.md

 Instead the output is sent to a file, which we called `simple_job.out`.
 This file will be located in the same directory where you launched the job from.

-However, when running again,we get an error that says:
+However, when running again, we get another error that says:

 ```console
 Sorry no available user group specified for
 this job.
 Please resubmit your job with